leynos/lag-complexity/docs/lag-complexity-function-design.md

 ### Configuration (ScoringConfig and sub-types)

-The ScoringConfig struct and its components provide a centralised, declarative way to tune the behaviour of the scoring engine.
-The entire structure will be deserialisable from a TOML file using serde, allowing operators to adjust parameters in different environments (development, staging, production) without recompiling the application.
+The ScoringConfig struct and its components provide a centralized, declarative way to tune the behaviour of the scoring engine.
+The entire structure will be deserializable from a TOML file using serde, allowing operators to adjust parameters in different environments (development, staging, production) without recompiling the application.

 - ScoringConfig: The top-level configuration object.
 - ScopingConfig: Configures how semantic scope is measured.
-The initial variant, Variance, accepts a window size and all configuration types derive Serialise/Deserialise for convenient loading.
+The initial variant, Variance, accepts a window size and all configuration types derive Serialize/Deserialize for convenient loading.
-- Sigma: An enum representing the normalisation strategy.
+- Sigma: An enum representing the normalization strategy.
 This provides statistical flexibility to adapt to different distributions of raw scores.

 ```rust